amyDing629/CSC207-Project/phase1/README.txt

 <Confirm Session>
 Precondition
 To be able to enter this session:
-	- meeting must be set up successfully already, and be agreed by both users
+	- meeting must be set up successfully already, and be agreed by BOTH users
 	- meeting is not cancelled
 Sample Entry
 <entered Confirm Session>